northwestern buffett global working group: epistemic reparations

 One question I am especially interested in is the connection between epistemic reparations and reconciliation in Canada.
 How can we ensure that epistemic reparations in Canada do not simply serve as subtler, more hidden forms of colonial dominance?

-The Group will explore epistemic reparations in three main sites: a cluster of projects will focus on carceral justice in the Chicago area (led by Jennifer Lackey, Director of the Northwestern Prison Education Program); another cluster will focus on post-apartheid justice in South Africa (led by Veli Mitova, Director of the African Centre for Epistemology and Philosophy of Science); the third will focus on reconciliation in the Canadian context, specifically with a focus on Manitoba (led by Cameron Boult, Associate Professor at BU).
+The Group explores epistemic reparations in three main sites: a cluster of projects focuses on carceral justice in the Chicago area (led by Jennifer Lackey, Director of the Northwestern Prison Education Program); another cluster focuses on post-apartheid justice in South Africa (led by Veli Mitova, Director of the African Centre for Epistemology and Philosophy of Science); the third focuses on reconciliation in the Canadian context, specifically with in Manitoba.